prociow/sensorberg-dev.github.io/android.md

 }
 ```

-Set your API key in your manifest and define your BroadcastReceiver:
+Set your API key in your manifest and define your *BroadcastReceiver*:

 ```
 <?xml version="1.0" encoding="utf-8"?>